MoeinAbtahi/ENGR5590G-Assignment-1/Instructions.md

 ## Deploy to Google Cloud Platform

-1. **Install Google Cloud SDK**: Follow the instructions to install the Google Cloud SDK [https://cloud.google.com/sdk/docs/install-sdk].
+1. **Install Google Cloud SDK**: Follow the instructions to install the Google Cloud SDK.
 2. **Create a New Project**: Go to the Google Cloud Console and create a new project.
 3. **Enable Billing**: Ensure billing is enabled for your project.
 4. **Deploy the Application**: